How to Fix a Corrupted SD Card without Losing Data?

 It all starts with a dreaded error message.
 If you don't heed this message, your SD card may fall victim to permanent damage and data loss - which makes a recovery difficult.

 If your SD card is corrupted, you won't be able to access your important files from it.
 In the worst-case scenario, it erases your data.
-Other possible situations include a SD card that won't open or isn't recognized at all by your Windows or Mac computer.
+Other possible situations include a SD card that won't open or SD card isn't recognized by your Windows or Mac computer.

 Here are several common indicators of a corrupted SD card, signaling that you're close to losing data: